 WP empowers female-identified artists to reach their full potential and, in doing so, challenges preconceptions about the kinds of plays women write and the stories they tell.
 As the premiere launching pad for some of the most influential female theater artists today, our work has had a significant impact on the field at large.
 Nearly every prolific female theater artist has been through our doors, including Eve Ensler, María Irene Fornés, Katori Hall, Pam MacKinnon, Lynn Nottage, Leigh Silverman and Anna Deveare Smith.
 These powerful female artists found an early artistic home at WP, and are a testament to our role as a driving cultural force.

-Women’s Project Theater accomplishes its mission through two fundamental programs: the WP Lab, a two-year mentorship and new play development program for women playwrights, directors, and producers, and the Main Stage series, which annually features three off-Broadway productions written and directed by extraordinary women theater artists.
+WP was founded in 1978 by visionary producer, Julia Miles, to address the significant under-representation of women in theater.
+Today, WP accomplishes its mission through several fundamental programs, including: the WP Lab, a two-year mentorship and new play development program for women playwrights, directors, and producers; the Playwright In Residence commissioning program; the Developmental series; and the Main Stage series, which features a full season of Off-Broadway productions written and directed by extraordinary theater artists.

 Join us and help WP change the game for Women Theater Artists.
 Your support matters.